Worship with Us!

 NEW TO WORSHIP?

-First things first – are a pretty laid back group of people.
+First things first: we are a pretty laid-back group of people.
 We enjoy worship, we enjoy laughter, we enjoy visiting and learning about each other, and we enjoy God!

 We are a “Come as you are” kind of church.
 You’ll find people in suits and dresses, and people in jeans, shorts, and t-shirts.
 So be comfortable!